 - Swelling around the jaw

 - An unpleasant taste in your mouth

 Should you find yourself experiencing any of the above listed symptoms please contact Dental Associates of Delaware immediately for an appointment.

-Schedule A Consultation With Your Brandywine, Hockessin, Middletown, Newark, Wilmington, & Millsboro, DE Dentists
+Schedule A Consultation With Your Dentists in Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE

 At Dental Associates of Delaware we are proud to be able to serve six wonderful communities with the best in dental care.
 If you are in the Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro area and in need of dental care please do not hesitate to reach out to one of our offices.
 Should you be experiencing any of the symptoms related to impacted wisdom teeth we encourage you to contact us immediately.